techiesupportllc/techiesupportllc.github.io/portfolio.md

 ## SCCM vs. SCOM - You Shouldn't Choose Between Them, And Here's Why

 This piece of content was written for an enterprise content delivery network provider.
-It was designed to be an educational piece for systems administrators using Microsoft's SCCM and SCOM tools.
+It was designed to be an educational piece for systems administrators using Microsoft's SCCM and SCOM tools that would be posted to the company blog.

 The goal of this particular piece of content was to compare and contrast the two tools while answering the question of which one is the best to use in different circumstances.